Our Mission

 1974

-Major remodeling began at the Food and Nutrition building which included specialized laboratories for teaching, research, and extension.
-Facilities were added for live-in subjects, dormitory space, and a kitchen/dining area.
+Legislature appropriated $700,000 for remodeling of the Food and Nutrition building to include offices and specialized laboratories for Teaching, Research, Extension for Human Development and the Family as well as Food and Nutrition.
+Facilities would also be added for live-in subjects, dormitory space, and a kitchen/dining area.

 1977

-The opening of the new East Campus Union provided new space within the Food and Nutrition building to offer students laboratory experiences in institution management and quantity food preparation.
+With the opening of the new East Campus Union, space became available within the Food and Nutrition building to offer students laboratory experiences in institution management and quantity food preparation.

 1978